 The decline of the bees has been a concern of mine for several years now.
 I first wrote about why we need bees three years ago and then just again recently with an article on how to attract more bees to your yard and local community.
-I see personally just how few bees we have buzzing around these days and of course the headlines are full of news too, such as the massive bee deaths that just occurred in Oregon.
+I see personally just how few bees we have buzzing around these days and of course the headlines are full of news too, such as the massive bee deaths that have occurred all over the country.
 Movies such as Vanishing of the Bees also highlight the growing problem and it is a HUGE problem on many levels that will adversely affect our future on this planet.

 One of the common “solutions” though may actually be part of the problem and we need to educate ourselves so that we are not inadvertently harming the bee population instead of doing our part to help.
 When a concerned individual decides to make their own property more bee friendly one of the first things they do is probably to plant more flowers and plants that bees will love and feed off of.
 Modern life and progress means less raw nature for all kinds of animal life and that includes the bees.
 It only makes sense that one big step to changing that is too start gardening and play host to flowering plants that will give the bees a safe haven and a healthy food source.
 It can be a problem though when we consider the source of those plants and flowers.